Şişli: Business and shopping

 Being a central area well-served with public-transport and other infrastructure, Şişli is a center of trade and shopping.
 The main road through Şişli up to the skyscrapers of Mecidiyeköy, Gayrettepe, Levent and beyond is now lined with office blocks.
 Europe's largest and the world's second largest (urban-area) shopping mall, Cevahir İstanbul, is situated here.
-Due to Şişli's middle-class past and the enduring quality of some neighbourhoods the area is home to many upmarket shops mainly in the stylish and charming Nişantaşı area.
+Due to Şişli's middle-class past and the enduring quality of some neighbourhoods the area is home to many upmarket shops mainly in the affluent Nişantaşı area.
 Parking is an enduring problem, especially in the narrow side-streets.

 People also come to Şişli for schooling; this city-centre area has some well-known high schools and a great number of dersane (preparatory courses for the annual university entrance exams), evening and weekend schools where people come to cram for university or high school entrance examinations, or to learn English.

-There are many well-established cafes and restaurants, including fast-food for the students and shoppers.
+There are many well-established cafes and restaurants.